ahrjarrett/polygon/README.md

 - POST request: /save-home *make it work at all*
 - POST request: /save-poly *make it work again*
 - figure out how to trim, or otherwise force JSON input to work (or just rethink the whole thing)
+- *OR*: get vertices dynamically, or from a DB query
 - Bug: Clear log doesn't empty results array, which means it keeps accumulating state
 - Refactor filtering logic for easier reuse later
 - fix ajax sync problem (open console for e.message)